 This dock, opened by George, Prince of Wales and Duke of Rothesay, was completed in 1907.
 It is located in Clydebank, on the north bank of the River Clyde.
 It was built for the Clyde Navigation Trust and was built for the coal and iron and steel industries.
 It was built at the East Barns of Clyde.

 The dock was built at Clydebank to reduce congestion at General Terminus and Glasgow Harbour and the busy upper reaches of the navigable river.

 With local sources of iron ore worked out, ore was increasingly imported for the Lanarkshire steelworks, which had been one of the factors behind the Lanarkshire and Ayrshire Railway to Ardrossan.

-William Baird and Company, of the Gartsherie Iron works had purchased mines at Santander, North Spain and the Monte de Hierro mineral field in south Spain.
+William Baird and Company, of the Gartsherrie Iron works had purchased mines at Santander, North Spain and the Monte de Hierro mineral field in south Spain.

 The north side of the dock had two, then quickly afterwards four, coal hoists for coal export.
 The south side was equipped with cranes.
 Dockside equipment, cranes, capstans etc, was electrically operated.